sophiecchen/personal-website/thoughts/2025/what-i-read-this-season-winter-2025.md

 ## Apple-FBI Encryption Dispute

-I am taking a cryptography course this semester at university, and as someone who is interested in digital forensics, I am on a journey exploring the tension between cryptography, privacy, and digital forensics.
+I took a cryptography course last semester at university, and as someone who is interested in digital forensics, I am on a journey exploring the tension between cryptography, privacy, and digital forensics.

 The Apple-FBI encryption dispute centers around a attacks in San Bernaridino, CA in December of 2025.